Hampson homers, triples as Rockies beat Reds 9-6

 DENVER (AP) — Garrett Hampson led off the first inning with a triple, one of 15 hits for Colorado, and the Rockies spoiled Wade Miley’s encore to his first career no-hitter with a 9-6 win over the Cincinnati Reds on Friday night.

 Miley (4-3) was roughed up one start after holding the Cleveland Indians hitless on May 7.
 His bid for consecutive no-hitters ended on his second pitch when Hampson tripled.
-He later scored on Miley’s throwing error on a pickoff attempt.
+Hampson later scored on Miley’s throwing error on a pickoff attempt.

+“What I was really happy about tonight were the at-bats against Miley,” Rockies manager Bud Black said.
+“He was close to 70, 75 pitches in the third inning.
+The aggressive at-bats and we wore him down.”

-Hampson also singled and homered, while Charlie Blackmon and Yonathan Daza had three hits apiece to back a solid outing by Colorado starter German Márquez.
+Hampson also homered and singled.
+Charlie Blackmon and Yonathan Daza had three hits apiece to back a solid outing by Colorado starter German Márquez.

 The Rockies scored four times in the third on five hits and a walk and chased Miley after three more hits to start the fourth.